SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     `key` in the underlying [CDS view entity](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencds_v2_view_glosry.htm "Glossary Entry") of the RAP BO.
 -   The primary key uniquely identifies each RAP BO entity instance.
--   After the creation of an instance and the primary key during a [RAP create operation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_create_operation_glosry.htm "Glossary Entry"), the primary key cannot be changed.
+-   After the creation of an instance including the primary key during a [RAP create operation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_create_operation_glosry.htm "Glossary Entry"), the primary key can no longer be changed.
-    -   Note the concept of [late numbering](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlate_numbering_glosry.htm "Glossary Entry") where newly created entity instances are given their final key only shortly before saving in the database.
+    -   Note that there are different numbering concepts, such as [early](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_early_numbering_glosry.htm) and [late numbering](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlate_numbering_glosry.htm "Glossary Entry").
+In the latter concept, newly created entity instances are given their final key only shortly before saving in the database.
 Until then, the business logic uses a temporary key that has to be replaced.
--   If a data set with a particular primary key already exists in the persistent database table, the saving of a RAP BO instance with a duplicate primary key is rejected.
+-   If a data set with a particular primary key already exists in the persistent database table, the saving of a RAP BO instance is rejected because of a duplicate primary key.

 **How can a RAP BO instance be uniquely identified?**